 Again, you'll need your ticket and passport to enter the screening area.

-Liquids and computers need to be removed from your bags, and shoes removed.
+Liquids, in the regulation baggie, and computers, mobile phones, and even Kindles need to be removed from your bags; shoes, jewelry, jackets and belts must be removed; all will be placed into plastic trays for x-ray screening.
 With the new pre-screening at check in this line had very little wait, which was a relief after the nearly hour-long queue we had just escaped.

 Ahhh, you can relax a bit… You're in The Loop.